 Its new admin panel is easier to manage.
 And with Magento 2, checkout is fast and distraction free.
 That goes a long way in reducing cart abandonment, one of the major causes of concern in eCommerce.

 Shopify has a Shopify Facebook app, in its search for a better reach.
 Apart from that, Search Engine Optimization (SEO) and Search Engine Marketing (SEM) are the areas where there isn’t a clear winner between Shopify and Magento.
 At least on these grounds, the argument of Shopify vs Magento doesn’t produce a clear winner.

 One thing that emerges out of this debate is that in the Magento vs Shopify comparison, there is not going to be an overall winner.
 Almost everything depends on the factors that matter most to you.

 If you are looking for something that’s easy like plug-and-play, something that works best from the word goes, probably you’re better off with Shopify.
 If on the other hand, you prefer doing things yourself and tinkering with every detail, Magento is what you should choose.
-A general agreement is it’d be a smart decision for small-businesses to opt for Shopify, while big-businesses, especially that need a good number customizations, will find Magento better meets their requirements.
+A general agreement is it’d be a smart decision for small-businesses to opt for Shopify, while big-businesses, especially those that need a good number of customizations, will find Magento better meets their requirements.

 Infigic is a custom Magento development service provider that helped a wide range of clients – from startups to large corporates.
 Looking for Magento eCommerce development, Contact us to find out more about how our expertise can make a big difference to your business!